plusjade/jekyll-bootstrap/_posts/core-samples/usage/2011-10-31-jekyll-quick-start.md

 ## 2. Choose a Theme

-Jekyll-bootstrap-core has a basic theming system that I'll be steadily improving.
+Jekyll-bootstrap has a basic theming system that I'll be steadily improving.
 You can read about how to choose and customize a theme in the [Theming](/usages/theming.html) section.

 ## 3. Create Some Content